Bill Murray: 1974–1979: Early work and Saturday Night Live

-With an invitation from his older brother Brian, Murray got his start at Chicago's The Second City, an improvisational comedy troupe, studying under Del Close.
+With an invitation from his older brother Brian Doyle-Murray, Murray got his start at Chicago's The Second City, an improvisational comedy troupe, studying under Del Close.
 In 1974, he moved to New York City and was recruited by John Belushi as a featured player on The National Lampoon Radio Hour.

 In 1975, the Off-Broadway The National Lampoon Show led to his first television role as a cast member of the ABC variety show Saturday Night Live with Howard Cosell.
 That same season, another variety show, NBC's Saturday Night, premiered.
 Cosell's show lasted just one season, canceled in early 1976.
 After working in Los Angeles with the "guerrilla video" commune TVTV on several projects, Murray rose to prominence in 1976.
 He officially joined the cast of NBC's Saturday Night Live for the show's second season, following the departure of Chevy Chase.
-Murray was with SNL for three seasons from 1977 to 1980.
 A Rutland Weekend Television sketch Monty Python's Eric Idle brought for his appearance on SNL developed into the mockumentary All You Need Is Cash (1978).
 Murray appeared as "Bill Murray the K", a send-up of New York radio host Murray the K, in a segment that parodies the Maysles Brothers's documentary The Beatles: The First U.S. Visit.
 During the first few seasons of SNL, Murray was in a romantic relationship with fellow cast member Gilda Radner.
 Murray landed his first starring role with Meatballs (1979).